stephen-fox/cyberdaemon/README.md

 A Controller is configured using the ControllerConfig struct.
 This struct provides the necessary information about a daemon (such as its ID).
 It also provides customization options, such as the start up type.

-Daemonizer is used to turn your application into a daemon.
-Implementations of this interface use operating system specific calls and logic to properly run your code as a daemon.
-This is facilitated by the Application interface.
-Usage of a Controller is not required when using a Daemonizer.
-You may implement your own daemon management tooling while leveraging the Daemonizer to run your application.
-Please review the "Gotchas" documentation in the Daemonizer interface if you choose to use your own management tooling.

-The Application interface is used by the Daemonizer to run your application code as a daemon.
-Implement this interface in your application and use the Daemonizer to run your program.

 #### Example
 The [examples/filewriter](examples/filewriter/main.go) provides a basic example